top of page

 - Melina

-- Aubrey
+- Levi

-- Andrew
+- Crystal

-The Course
+The Program

-The Summer Marine Mammal Intensive Learning Experience (SMMILE) is a 10-day course that will expose students to marine mammal science in a hands-on learning environment.
+The Summer Marine Mammal Intensive Learning Experience (SMMILE) is a 10-day program that will expose students to marine mammal science in a hands-on learning environment.
 Our goal is to provide an opportunity for high school students from historically marginalized groups to learn about marine mammal science, marine protected areas, and conservation.

 This course will cover a variety of topics related to marine mammal research including: